EBT Cards Across California To Go Offline For About 24 Hours Later This Month

-LOS ANGELES (CBSLA) — A change in vendor operations will leave recipients of California’s Electronic Benefits Transfer (EBT) System without access to cash withdrawals or food purchase for about 24 hours later this month.
+LOS ANGELES (CBSLA) — A change in vendor operations will leave recipients of California’s Electronic Benefits Transfer (EBT) System without access to cash withdrawals or food purchases for about 24 hours later this month.

 Officials with the Los Angeles County Department of Public Social Services (DPSS) announced this week that EBT cardholders will be unable to make cash withdrawals or food purchases from 11:00 p.m. on Saturday, June 23, through 11:01 p.m. on Sunday, June 24.